punyatoya-github/Youtube-QA-Bot/README.md

 1. Enter a YouTube video URL.
 2. Click "Summarize Video" to generate a summary.
-3. Ask a question in the "Ask a Question" box.
+3. Ask a question in the "Ask a Question" box and click the "Ask a Question button".
 4. Get context-aware answers powered by FAISS + LLM.

 ## 📂 Folder Structure